Theory of functional connections applied to quadratic and nonlinear programming under equality constraints: Quadratic programming subject to linear equality constraints

-Most of the current approaches to solve the problem (\ref{DM1}) can be found in Refs.\ \cite{QP1,QP2,QP3,QP4,QP5}.
-The classical approach uses the Lagrange multipliers technique.
-The Karush-Kuhn-Tucker (KKT) approach leads to the linear system
+Most of the current approaches to solve the problem (\ref{DM1}) can be found in \cite{QP3, 2009r, fullsp08} supported by \cite{QP1,QP2,QP4,QP5}.
+The classical approach uses the Lagrange multiplier technique, which leads to an equivalent linear system to \eqref{DM1}, namely the Karush-Kuhn-Tucker (KKT) system: